Death Comes in Threes (Addie Foster Mystery Series Book 1)

 Some of the things I like about this novel are the energetic and funny characters.
 I love the Aunties and the dogs; albeit the thread of the two dogs I felt might have been overdeveloped.
 The novel was easy to read and the dialogue flows smoothly and naturally.
 The cover is also eye catching and makes you want to pick it up to see what it’s about.

 Some of the areas of Death Comes in Threes which fall flat for me are the mystery plot development, the overuse of some narratives and the length of the book.
 The mystery in the book isn’t very deep and could use a bit more complexity and intrigue.
 I want to know more about the three strangers and their deaths and not just a quick note saying they died, end of the story.
 I also wish there were a few more chapters.
 The third death was rushed and seemed like the author just wanted to end the book so #3 mystery man is found dead.
 If the story is called “Death Comes in Threes” I want to know about what happens to them, not in a weird way, but have more of a story behind it.

 Secondly, certain elements in the narrative were overused.
 Addie doesn’t need to stand by the door to dismiss the dark brooding Detective every time he comes to see her.
 Furthermore, every character in the story doesn’t need to stop and say how cute her dogs are, we get it.

 And thirdly, I just found the story too short.
 Add in more detail about the mystery.
 Lengthen the time between events and add a bit more meat and potatoes (this is entirely just my own opinion).

 All in all I would love to read the rest of Addie’s adventures to solve the mystery which this novel started.
 I feel like I have only read half of the story.

-I also want to thank NetGalley and Pegasus Books for a pre-release copy of the book to read and review.
+I want to thank NetGalley and the Publisher Laurie White / Carolina Blue Publishing for an e-copy of Death Comes in Threes to read and review.